Virginia SBDC marketing operations

 Instagram

-Instagram cover · same graphicNo separate cover is needed for the static post.
-Use the same 4:5 graphic with the series label “Owner Question” and the topic “Where Would You Invest?”
-Keep the label, question, and first choices legible in the central 3:4 crop.
+Instagram cover · same graphicNo distinct cover is needed for the static graphic.
+Use the series label “Capital Pathways” and keep the headline legible in the central 3:4 crop.

 Trust